About Spinal Cord Injury and the Avery Diaphragm Pacing System

 An SCI can be complete or incomplete.
 The term incomplete indicates that the patient has some sensory or motor function below the injury level.
 There are seven cervical vertebrae and eight cervical nerves, identified as C1 through C8.
 The level of injury directly correlates to the patients abilities and needs.

-- Patients with an injury at C1, C2, and higher have little or no movement of their head and neck, and are entirely dependent on ventilatory assistance for breathing.
+- Patients with an injury or disease at C1, C2, and higher may have little or no movement of their head and neck, and may be entirely dependent on ventilatory assistance for breathing.

 - Patients with an injury at C3 usually have control of their head and neck and are occasionally weaned from ventilatory assistance.